Elections in the United Kingdom: Before the creation of the United Kingdom

-Expansion of the franchise
+Expansion of the franchise and other reforms

 19th century

 Although the institutions implemented after the Glorious Revolution were successful in restraining the government and ensuring protection for property rights, the first Act to increase the size of the electorate was the Reform Act 1832 (sometimes known as the Great Reform Act).
-It abolished 56 rotten boroughs (which had elected 112 MPs) and decreased the property qualification in boroughs.
-It gave some parliamentary representation to the industrial towns (142 MPs) by redistributing some MPs from boroughs who had disproportional representation.
-The electoral register was created.
+It lowered the property qualification to vote in boroughs.
+An electoral register was created.
+It abolished 56 of the rotten boroughs (which had elected 112 MPs) and took the second seat away from another 30 of the smallest boroughs.
+It gave some parliamentary representation to the new industrial towns by giving them 142 seats.
 The overall result of the Act was that the electorate was increased to 14% of the adult male population.

 Between 1838 and 1848 a popular movement, Chartism, organised around six demands including universal male franchise and the secret ballot.
-The Reform Act 1867 redistributed more MPs from boroughs which had disproportional representation (42) to London and industrial towns.
-It decreased the property qualification in boroughs, so that all men with an address in boroughs could vote.
-For the first time some of the working class could vote and MPs had to take these new constituents into account.
-Some political parties decided to become national parties.
+The Reform Act 1867 redistributed more MPs from boroughs which had disproportionally-large representation (42) to London and industrial towns.
+It lowered the property qualification in boroughs, so that all men with an address in boroughs could vote.
+For the first time some of the working class could vote, and MPs and candidates began take these new voters into account at least to some extent.
+Some political parties became national entities.
 Overall, the Act increased the size of the electorate to 32% of the adult male population.
+As well, 13 district electing more than two members were switched from plurality block voting to limited voting, which they used until 1885.

 The Ballot Act 1872 replaced open elections with a secret ballot system.
 The Corrupt and Illegal Practices Prevention Act 1883 criminalised attempts to bribe voters and standardised the amount that could be spent on election expenses.
 The Representation of the People Act 1884 (the Third Reform Act) and the Redistribution of Seats Act 1885 together increased the electorate to 56% of the adult male population.
-Changes made under the latter Act reduced the number of MPs elected in multi-member (two-seat) districts to 56.
+Changes made under the latter Act reduced the number of MPs elected in two-seat districts to 56.

 From the birth of the United Kingdom, the franchise had been restricted to males by custom rather than statute; on rare occasions women had been able to vote in parliamentary elections as a result of property ownership until the 1832 Great Reform Act, and the Municipal Corporations Act 1835 for local government elections, specified voters as "male persons".
 In local elections, unmarried women ratepayers received the right to vote in the Municipal Franchise Act 1869.
 This right was confirmed in the Local Government Act 1894 and extended to include some married women.
 By 1900, more than 1 million women were registered to vote in local government elections in England.